 I found that dog back in 1969 and the finding changed my whole life!
 Today I live among the sixth to eighth generation descendants of Ditko of Seppala and I still find them anew, almost every day, as living, breathing canine marvels.

-Yet almost nobody seems to know this secret.
+Yet hardly anyone seems to know this secret.
 True, authentic Seppalas remain such a rarity that few dog lovers have even heard of them and almost none have ever met a living example of this unique sleddog strain.
-The prevailing racing sleddog culture has much to do with this: the numbers-game, throwaway mentality of Alaskan-husky dogsled racers has little regard for tradition and little respect for individual sleddogs other than the handful of exceptional leaders of winning teams during the few years of their athletic peak.
-Worse yet, the few mushers who discover Seppalas usually get hold of the wrong end of the stick, convincing themselves that Seppalas, despite their rarity and tiny population numbers, ought somehow still to be the race winners that they were in the decade following the year 1910.
-(Dogsled racing today IS almost entirely a numbers game, hotly contested with special-purpose dogs of little other use as companions or recreational sleddogs.)
-Worst of all, a few people have attempted to breed such special-purpose dogs from part-Seppala bloodlines and these poor misfits, neither proper Seppalas nor effective race winners, are the dogs who are seen by the public as Seppalas.
+The prevailing racing sleddog culture has much to do with this: the numbers-game, throwaway mentality of Alaskan-husky dogsled racers has little regard for tradition and little respect for individual sleddogs other than perhaps the handful of exceptional leaders of winning teams during the few years of their athletic peak.
+Worse yet, the few mushers who discover Seppalas often seem to get hold of the wrong end of the stick, convincing themselves that Seppalas, despite their rarity and tiny population numbers, ought somehow still to be the race winners that they were in the decade following the year 1910.
+(Dogsled racing today IS almost entirely a highly exploitative numbers game, hotly contested with special-purpose dogs of little other use, ill-suited to be companions or recreational sleddogs.)
+Worst of all, a few people have attempted to breed such special-purpose dogs from part-Seppala bloodlines and these poor misfits, neither proper Seppalas nor effective race winners, are the only dogs who are commonly seen by the public as Seppalas.

 So the direct pure-strain descendants of Ditko of Seppala (and ultimately of Leonhard Seppala's renowned dogs such as Scotty, Fritz, Dolly, Nome, Bonzo and Togo) remain virtually unknown to the dog world and perpetually at risk of extinction because almost no one is aware of their existence, knowledgeable and concerned about their preservation.

-The authentic heirs of Scotty and the rest remain here at Seppala Kennels.
+The authentic heirs of Scotty and the rest remain here at Seppala Kennels, though.
 I have virtually bankrupted myself in my continuing effort to ensure a future for them.
-That effort seems to be drawing to a close; I can no longer afford to carry on producing litters when no one sees them, no one will buy them because they are too unfamiliar, too unknown, too well-kept a secret.
-But for the time being we're all still here in Rossburn, Manitoba.
+That effort is now drawing to a close in the fulness of time; I can no longer afford to carry on breeding.
+But for the time being we're all still here in Rossburn, Manitoba, ageing folks with ageing dogs.
 It is still a joy to me to live among these beautiful, affectionate true Seppala dogs, whether the dog world affords them a future or not.

-The kennel was established in the heart of the Yukon Territory in Grizzly Valley twenty miles north of Whitehorse in 1993.
+SEPPALA KENNELS IV was established in 1993 in the heart of the Yukon Territory in Grizzly Valley twenty miles north of Whitehorse.
 The breeding programme began three years earlier, though, in the Pyrenees foothills region of Catalunya in northern Spain.
-J. Jeffrey Bragg, the owner of Seppala Kennels and originator of the Seppala Siberian Sleddog Project, dedicated most of his life to the preservation, protection and development of Leonhard Seppala's Siberian sleddogs.
-For fifteen years (summer 1993 to summer 2008), the Gold Rush country between fabled Lake Laberge and the Miners' Range was home to Seppala Kennels.
-In 2008 the kennels were relocated to the beautiful Parkland region of central Manitoba, just beside the southwest boundary of Riding Mountain National Park.
+As owner of Seppala Kennels and originator of the Seppala Siberian Sleddog Project, I dedicated the greater part of my adult life to the preservation, protection and development of Leonhard Seppala's Siberian sleddogs.
+For fifteen years (summer 1993 to summer 2008), the Gold Rush country between fabled Lake Laberge and the Miners' Range was home to Seppala Kennels In 2008 the kennels were relocated to the beautiful Parkland region of central Manitoba, just beside the southwest boundary of Riding Mountain National Park.

 Ours was the fourth historic Seppala Kennels.
 It was preceded by the MacLean-McFaul Seppala Kennels in Maniwaki, Quebec (1950 - 1963), the Harry R. Wheeler Seppala Kennels in St. Jovite Station, Quebec (1930 - 1950), and the Seppala Kennels partnership of Leonhard Seppala and Elizabeth Ricker in Poland Spring, Maine (1926 - 1931).